 ← Back to All Blog Posts

-Why 90% of Consumers Want to Track Their Delivery Orders
+90% of Customers Want to Track Their Delivery Orders: Here’s Why

-According to DispatchTrack’s 2022 Big and Bulky Delivery Report, the kind of consumer frustration we alluded to above isn’t unusual.
-In fact, the report revealed growing frustration with deliveries—and it’s easy to see why.
+According to DispatchTrack’s Big and Bulky Delivery Report, modern customers have sky-high expectations for last mile deliveries.
+And, in fact, the report revealed growing frustration with deliveries—and it’s easy to see why.
 More than half of big and bulky deliveries wind up being rescheduled (a process that consumers usually find to be a hassle), and nearly half of consumers have been frustrated by a delivery that didn’t arrive at the right time (often, early is just as bad as late).

 But it doesn’t have to be this way—retailers and other businesses can delight their customers and make themselves more competitive if they listen to consumers’ needs and work to create processes that meet them.
 The first order of business?
 Letting your customers track their delivery orders.